 Tutorial: Using Docker and Nginx to host multiple websites with SSL

-In one of our most popular tutorials—Using Docker and Nginx to Host Multiple Websites—I covered how you can use the
+In one of our most popular tutorials—Host multiple websites on one VPS with Docker and Nginx—I covered how you can use the

 nginx-proxy Docker container to host multiple websites or web apps on a single VPS using different containers.